LilithHafner/UpdateJulia.jl/README.md

   Behavior flags

-    •  dry_run = false skip the actual download and instillation
+    •  dry_run = false skip the actual download and installation

     •  verbose = dry_run print the final value of all arguments